212628326/Torq-/content/Design/Typography.md

 +++

-\
+{{% card %}}
 #### Best Practices

-##### Always Use Heebo
+##### Always Use Roboto

-Heebo is a significant part of TORQ.
+Roboto is a significant part of TORQ.
 It was hand selected out of hundreds of fonts because of its legibility and industrial look and feel.

 ##### Create Heirarchy